Find Schools

 • Compile and maintain records of food use and expenditures.

-Things an Institution & Cafeteria Cook Should Know How to Do
+What an Institution & Cafeteria Cook Should Know

-When polled, Institution and Cafeteria Cooks say the following skills are most frequently used in their jobs:
+These are the skills Institution and Cafeteria Cooks say are the most useful in their careers:

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.